The 20 Best Hereditary Spastic Paraparesis Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Michael Munin, MD, is a physiatrist and is board certified in physical medicine and rehabilitation and electrodiagnostic medicine.
 He is the EMG co-medical director at UPMC Presbyterian and is a professor and vice chair for strategic planning and program development for PM&R at the University of Pittsburgh School of Medicine, with secondary appointments in the departments of rehabilitation science and technology and otolaryngology.
 He also directs the spasticity and prosthetic rehabilitation clinics at UPMC Presbyterian.
 Dr. Munin received his medical degree from Jefferson Medical College of Thomas Jefferson University and completed his residency at Thomas Jefferson University Hospital, followed by his fellowship at Research Enrichment for Physiatrists.
 Dr. Munin is rated as an Experienced provider by MediFind in the treatment of Hereditary Spastic Paraparesis.
-His top areas of expertise are Spasticity, Hemiplegia, Mononeuritis Multiplex, Moebius Syndrome, and Leg or Foot Amputation.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Spasticity, Hemiplegia, Mononeuritis Multiplex, Moebius Syndrome, and Leg or Foot Amputation.
+Dr. Munin is board certified in American Board Of Electrodiagnostic Medicine and American Board Of Physical Medicine And Rehabilitation.
+Dr. Munin is currently accepting new patients.

 Advanced in Hereditary Spastic Paraparesis